 By submitting your details, you enable Notre Dame de France (and where applicable any sub-contractors we may use) to raise funds and to provide you with the goods, services, information, activities or online content you select.

 We do not usually collect “sensitive personal data” about you, e.g. health status, unless there is a clear reason for doing so – such as participation in an event where we need this to ensure that we provide appropriate facilities or support to enable you to participate in an event.
 Clear notices will be provided on applications for such events so that it is clear what information we need and why we need it.

 If you are simply browsing our website as an anonymous visitor, Notre Dame de France may still collect certain information from you, such as your IP addresses (an IP address is a number that can uniquely identify a specific computer or other network device on the internet).

-- How will Notre Dame de France use the information?
+- How will Notre Dame de France use the information you collect about me?

 Notre Dame de France will use your personal information for a number of purposes including the following:

 - in relation to any correspondence you have entered into with us whether by letter, email, social media, message board or any other means;

 - for “service administration purposes”, which means that Notre Dame de France may contact you for reasons related to donations you have made or the activity or online content you have signed up for;

 - to fulfil sales contracts you have entered into with Notre Dame de France;

 - to contact you about any content you provide;